Chapter a hAon: An Odd Sort

 But despite all that – despite knowing fine well how it all panned out in the end – he still, for the very life of him, can’t help but think the same thing as always: there’s little he’d change – not when it takes but the mere memory of those jarring words to take him back to when it all unknowingly started: on a Sunday morning sometime in the middle of May, when his elderly neighbour barged in and boomed those very words into the quietness of the kitchen.

-'You don’t know the first thing about him and yet you’re taking him in and all, I’ve never heard the likes!'
+'You don’t know the first thing about him and yet you’re taking him in and all; I’ve never heard the likes!'
 Máire continued, her screeching tone drowning out the thud of the backdoor against the wall and making Dad clench his jaw.

 But marks on a wall – which was already in desperate need of a run-over – was the last thing on Micheál’s mind.
-Though he never usually paid any heed to the pair’s routine breakfast outbursts, that morning’s bone of contention managed to stir his interest.
+Though he never usually paid any heed to the pair’s routine breakfast outbursts, that morning’s topic managed to stir his interest.
 It was the first he was hearing of any new arrival, never mind having been given any say in the matter – not that he’d have got a word in edgewise.

 'Now, now, Máire, there’ll be none of that when we’re eating bricfeasta,' Mam – ever the promoter of the Irish language – said before Micheál could open his mouth.
 She cut Dad a look that told him not to engage their neighbour on the topic or he’d be getting cold tea in his flask all week.
 'Sit yourself síos and eat, there’s plenty for gach duine.
 Is that tea wet there, Micheál?
 Bring the pot over here and pour our Máire a cup there.'